Rutherford & Son at St James’s Theatre

 Rutherford & Son is a tragic story about personal ambition and the bittersweet relationship between parent and child.
 It transports viewers to a time when – for better or worse – tradition is at the core of family life and must be upheld.
 While the play is far from cheerful, it is well worth watching for its compelling script and gripping insight into a world that has long past.

-Rutherford & Son is on at St James Theatre until 29th June 2013, for further information or to book visit here.
+Rutherford & Son is at St James’s Theatre until 29th June 2013.
+For further information or to book visit the theatre’s website here.